 Learning the Tools to Tell a Bigger Story

-Each tool became a piece of the puzzle: AI for character portraits, video generation for cinematic moments, voice AI for narration, and editing software to stitch it all together.
+Each tool became a piece of the puzzle: AI for character portraits, video generation for cinematic scenes, voice AI for narration, and editing software to stitch it all together.
 I had to experiment, fail, learn, and retry.
-It was almost like being a teenager again, only this time with an infinite toolbox.
-The more I explored, the more I realized these technologies let me tell stories in ways I could only dream of back then.
+It was almost like being a teenager again, only this time with an infinite creative toolbox.
+The trailer became a milestone, a chance to showcase not just the characters but the world they live in.
+It felt like Spyfire had finally evolved into Time Wardens, not just on paper but on screen.

 Looking Back and Looking Forward